 - Improves the quality of app-based work by requiring app-based platforms to provide drivers:

-- 30 cents per mile compensation toward expenses
+- Guaranteed hourly earnings and per mile compensation toward expenses

 - Funding for new health benefits for drivers who work at least 15 hours a week

 - Medical and disability coverage for injuries and illnesses on the job

 - Zero tolerance for alcohol and drug offenses

 - Making it a crime to impersonate a driver